ckdols/SP2019_NMDD_1001_L02/WEEK01_Jan16.md

-Make a personal blog or web page.
+_Make a personal blog or web page_.
 Please send me the URL for your website via email as soon as you have one.
-This ‘blog’ will be used to submit weekly assignments and documentation for your projects.
+This _blog_ will be used to submit weekly assignments and documentation for your projects.

 This can be a dedicated page from an existing personal website/blog if you already have one.
 If you do not have a existing website/blog, I suggest… -Tumblr.com (free)